drmitch/skills-introduction-to-github/PROFILE.md

-This is my PROFILE document
+This is my PROFILE
+Let's try this out - we are now working on the laptop